rearc-data/fred-data-products/docs/CSUSHPINSA/product-description.md

 This dataset contains a historical time-series data of S&P/Case-Shiller U.S. National Home Price Index starting from `1987-01-01`.

 The values within the data field labeled `CSUSHPINSA` represent the change in U.S. residential housing prices in `Index` where Jan 2000 = 100 at the time of the corresponding `DATE` field.
-Values are based on seasonally adjusted annual rate.
+Values are not seasonally adjusted.

 ### Data Source
 This dataset is provided by the [Federal Reserve Bank of St. Louis](https://fred.stlouisfed.org/) Economic Data (FRED).